-If you guessed it’s a blend of different types of credit, you’re correct.
+You’re correct if you guessed it’s a blend of different types of credit.
 But it’s far better not to guess when it comes to money matters.
 Why?
-Because having a solid understanding of everything that goes into your credit score – the three-digit number that serves as a report card of sorts for how we handle money – can help you save a bundle.
+Having a solid understanding of everything that goes into your credit score – the three-digit number that serves as a report card of sorts for how we handle money – can help you save a bundle.
 With a range from 300 to 850, the higher your score, the better your chances of getting favorable rates when you borrow money.
 And lower rates mean you could potentially save thousands on the life of a loan for something such as a home or car.

 To clear up any confusion, let’s discuss what the two largest U.S. credit scoring agencies – VantageScore and FICO – mean when they refer to someone’s credit mix.